bigwiv/Biopython-cn/chr8.rst

     gi|16080617|ref|NP_391444.1|
     gi|11464971:4-101

-8.4??Dealing with large search output files with indexing
+8.4  Dealing with large search output files with indexing
 ---------------------------------------------------------

-Sometimes, you¡¯re handed a search output file containing hundreds or thousands of queries that you need to parse.
+Sometimes, youâ€™re handed a search output file containing hundreds or thousands of queries that you need to parse.
 You can of course use ``Bio.SearchIO.parse`` for this file, but that would be grossly inefficient if you need to access only a few of the queries.
 This is